dlvu/dlvu.github.io/backpropagation/index.md

             <img src="lecture02.backpropagation.key-stage-0084_animation_0000.svg" data-images="lecture02.backpropagation.key-stage-0084_animation_0000.svg,lecture02.backpropagation.key-stage-0084_animation_0001.svg,lecture02.backpropagation.key-stage-0084_animation_0002.svg,lecture02.backpropagation.key-stage-0084_animation_0003.svg,lecture02.backpropagation.key-stage-0084_animation_0004.svg" class="slide-image" />

             <figcaption>
             <p    >If the difference between an Op and an OpNode is unclear consider that a single neural network may apply, say, a sigmoid operation many times.
 The <span>Op</span> object for the sigmoid defines how to compute the sigmoid operations (and its gradient).
-Then for each place in the computation graph where the sigmoid is applied, we create a separate <span>OpNode</span> object which references the inputs and outputs specific to that application of the sigmoid, together with a single pointer to the single sigmoid <span>Op</span>.
-This is where we actually define how to perform the computation.<br></p><p    >An <span>Op</span> is defined by two functions. <br></p><p    >The function <span>forward</span> computes the outputs given the inputs (just like any function in any programming language).<br></p><p    >The function <span>backward</span> takes the gradient <em>for</em> the outputs (the gradient of the loss wrt to the outputs) and produces the gradient <em>for</em> the inputs.<br></p><p    >Both functions are also given a <span>context</span> object.
+Then, for each place in the computation graph where the sigmoid is applied, we create a separate <span>OpNode</span> object which references the inputs and outputs specific to that application of the sigmoid, together with a single pointer to the single sigmoid <span>Op</span>.
+This is where we actually define how to perform the computation.<br></p><p    >An <span>Op</span> is defined by two functions: forward and backward. <br></p><p    >The function <span>forward</span> computes the outputs given the inputs (just like any function in any programming language).<br></p><p    >The function <span>backward</span> takes the gradient <em>for</em> the outputs (the gradient of the loss wrt to the outputs) and produces the gradient <em>for</em> the inputs.<br></p><p    >Both functions are also given a <span>context</span> object.
 This is a data structure (a dictionary or a list) to which the forward can add any value which it needs to save for the backward, we'll see an example of this later.<br></p><aside    >Note that the backward function does not compute the local derivative as we did in the scalar backpropagation: it computes the accumulated gradient of the loss over the inputs (given the accumulated gradient of the loss over the outputs).</aside><aside    ></aside>
             </figcaption>
             <span class="hint">click image for animation</span>
        </section>